Artistic Policy

 • In 2012 the London Borough of Newham had the lowest arts engagement rate in the UK – Together!
 2012 CIC is working to increase engagement by disabled and non-disabled people alike as part of the Paralympic cultural Legacy.

-Goal 3: Resilience and sustainability
+Resilience and sustainability

 • We aim to provide the participants in our targeted activities with the skills, ‘cultural literacy’ and experiences necessary to access the arts more widely, as well as with improved confidence and self-esteem.

 • Together!
 2012 CIC has been awarded ‘Community of Health’ status by Newham Clinical Commissioning Group for “outstanding services in improving the health and well-being of local residents”.
+We have also been awarded East London Community Champion for Outstanding Contribution to Community Cohesion, East London Community Champion for Outstanding Initiative in the Arts, and Newham Green Business of the Year.

-Goal 4: Diversity and skills
+Diversity and skills

 • Together!
-2012 CIC is located in the London Borough of Newham, which is the most culturally diverse community in the world.
+2012 CIC is rooted in the London Borough of Newham, which is the most culturally diverse community in the world.
 Newham was also the main Paralympic Host Borough role in 2012, bringing together people from all over the world to compete in peace.
 We are proud of this unique heritage, and celebrate it in our work.

 • We reflect the lived experiences of disabled people from different impairment groups within the performances, events and exhibitions that we programme.